rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

   Throughout the project, I acquired the complex SQL skills of:

-- **Complex Query Crafting:** Mastered the art of advanced SQL queries to perform the tasks of merging tables, implementing WITH clauses to create temporary table maneuvrs.
+- **Complex Query Crafting:** Mastered the art of advanced SQL queries to perform the tasks of merging tables, implementing WITH clauses to create temporary table maneuvers.

 - **Data Aggregation:** Hands-on practice with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data summarizing skills.